tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Outside, the full moon hung high, its pale light cutting through the grime-smeared window and spilling across Kevin’s back.
 He suddenly stopped mid-laugh and his smile melted into a blank expression.
 His eyes went glassy and unfocused.
 Then he pitched forward, retching violently.

-The first wave hit the floor with a wet splash, splattering across his cards and the worn planks of the hut.
+The first wave hit the table with a wet splash, splattering across his cards.
 The sour stench of half-digested beans filled the cramped space almost instantly.

 “Ah, shit!”
 I yelped, scooting back hard off the chair to avoid the spray.
 “You good, man?”
-Charles asked, his voice caught somewhere between concern and disgust, shuffling back with me.
+Charles asked, also shuffling backwards, his voice caught somewhere between concern and disgust.

 “I… I think so,” Kevin wheezed, wiping his mouth with the back of his hand.
 “Not sure why that happ—”

 He didn’t finish.
 His chest lurched, and another violent convulsion wracked his frame.
 The second eruption was worse than the first—his remaining teeth shot free of his mouth with the bile, bouncing and scattering across the cabin’s floorboards like thrown dice.

 Kevin gagged, then wrenched forward a third time.
-This time it wasn’t beans, but a thick, dark-red spray that gushed out in a pulsing arc, splattering across the table, pooling on the already slick floor until the whole place stank of iron and bile.
+This time it wasn’t beans, but a thick, dark-red spray that gushed out in a pulsing arc, pooling on the already slick floor until the whole place stank of iron and bile.

 And then the convulsions hit.
 His arms snapped tight against his chest, then flailed outward, legs kicking spasmodically as though he were a puppet jerked by tangled strings.
 His thin body bowed unnaturally, the sound of joints straining audible.